Welcome to Race Around Ireland

 The Irish Ultra Challenge is a 1,100km race and is seen as being the perfect stepping-stone into the world of ultra-cycling.

-Both events are open to solo racers, 4-person teams and 8-person teams.
+Both events are open to solo racers, open bike solo racers, tandems, 2-person, 4-person teams and 8-person teams.
 While the solo category is aimed at serious athletes, the team categories are very open to cyclists of all abilities.
 The team categories are also ideal for corporate teams as they offer the opportunity for a unique and highly effective form of team-building aswell as offering the opportunity to align the race with the CSR strategies of your organisation.

 The Race Around Ireland is a qualifying event for the Race Across America.
 The Race Around Ireland and the Irish Ultra Challenge are both rounds of the UMCA Ultra Cup and the Race Around Ireland is also a round of the UMCA World Cup.